Table of Contents

 The next actions are as follows:

-- Recording the initial state of the feature.
+- Recording the initial state of the feature to test cases.

 - Triggering the feature (some features will load the same page, but with different data, the other ones will transfer us to a different page).
 Here we check how the trigger is working.

-- Once the state of the application changed, we make an assertion to check the new feature state.
+- Once the state of the application changed, we make an assertion to check the new feature state and write to test cases.

 Test automation strategy for existing applications

-We have told you about the general principles of implementing automation testing in a legacy web application.
-In this part of the article, we will speak about the particular steps and tools on how to automate web application.
+We have told you about the general principles of implementing database testing or, functional testing in a legacy web app.
+In this part of the article, we will speak about the test data, particular steps and tools on how to automate web application.

 Tools for static analysis include: